Medication-Assisted Treatment (MAT) during the Coronavirus Pandemic

 Let’s stay together!

 We cannot forget about the opioid epidemic even in the shadows of the coronavirus pandemic.
 Lives are at stake and we can all do our bit to ensure those less fortunate are not lost in the shuffle.
-The recovery community is banding together to save lives.
+The alumni in recovery community is banding together to save lives.

 Let’s join hands and come together with those on the front lines!